What is agency nursing and why it could be the perfect career move

 Financial rewards

-The financial benefits are also appealing in agency nursing.
+The financial benefits of agency nursing are also appealing.
 The rates of pay are often higher than in full-time nursing work.

-You also have autonomy over the amount you earn, with the ability to take on more work when you want to bring in extra income, or less when you feel comfortable to.
+You also have autonomy over the amount you earn.
+You can take on more work when you want additional income, or less when you feel comfortable doing so.

 Variety

-You get to enjoy variety too, which quickly broadens your experience.
-You have the opportunity to work across a range of settings, gaining experience in numerous environments within many different teams, while meeting lots of new people.
+You get to enjoy variety too, which can quickly broaden your experience.
+You have the opportunity to gain experience in numerous settings within many different teams while meeting lots of new people.

 For example, you can choose to work shifts at different hospitals or even combine NHS with private agency work.